syncfusion-content/maui-docs/MAUI/PDF-Viewer/Open-a-Document.md

 ## Loading indicator

-The `SfPdfViewer` displays an [ActivityIndicator](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/activityindicator) (loading indicator) under the following scenarios to indicate if there are any lengthy loading.
+The `SfPdfViewer` displays a built-in [ActivityIndicator](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/activityindicator) (loading indicator) under the following scenarios to indicate if there are any lengthy loadings.

 1.	`At the document` – To indicate that the document is loading
 2.	`At the pages` – To indicate that the page content is loading.

-Refer to this [page](https://help.syncfusion.com/maui/pdf-viewer/ui-customization#customize-the-loading-indicator) for applying styles to the busy indicator.
+To customize the appearance of the loading indicators, please refer to this [section](https://help.syncfusion.com/maui/pdf-viewer/ui-customization#customize-the-loading-indicator).

 ## Document source types